 I don’t have official swim times.
 What do I put on my entry?

-If a competition will accept non-official times (most level 3 and 4 meets will), use times achieved at club gala’s or Microleague competitions and if these aren’t available, ask your coach for a time trial or estimated time.
+If a competition will accept non-official times (most level 3 and 4 meets will), use times achieved at club gala’s or league competitions and if these aren’t available, ask your coach for a time trial or estimated time.
 Results from Club Galas and other meets can be found on the Results page.

 Why do I sometimes compete as a 9yr old and others a 10yr old?

 Well, it depends on the date at which an event organiser calculates age.
-For Microleague, it is age at 27th November in the year of competition for the 9 year old group (31st Dec for all other ages) but for other competitions it is 31st December or age on the last day of the event.
+For Diddy League, it is age at the date of the first event of the year, often in March.
+For other ‘Open’ competitions, it is 31st December or age on the last day of the event.

 My time is too fast for an event!

 In that case you can’t compete in that event.
 This is to ensure that swimmers who are not at the top of their peer group get a chance to win medals against peers of similar ability.
 If you are too fast you will need to talk to your coaches to identify higher level competitions to enter.

 What do ‘Short course’ and ‘Long course’ refer to?

 Short course events are in a 25m pool.
 Long course, a 50m pool.
 You will start out at short course events.
 There are online converters for short to long course times but by the time you need those you’ll know everything on this page inside-out!

 What do all the acronyms mean on the results sheets?

 What are Speeding Tickets?

 If you enter a competition perfectly legally with an official or non-official time, then swim and do really well and end up with a time that is faster than the fastest allowed entry, you are issued with a Speeding Ticket.
-Your time is still recorded as official but you are not allowed to win medals or trophies, to give other swimmers a chance at the medals.
-These are most swimmers targets as they are better than winning a Gold Medal!
+Your time is still recorded as official but you are not allowed to win medals or trophies.
+This is to give other swimmers a chance at the medals.
+These are most swimmers targets as they are better than winning a Gold medal!